Submissions

 1.2- Ensuring Blind Review

-To ensure the integrity of the anonymous peer review for submission to this journal, every effort should be made to prevent the identities of the authors and reviewers from being known to each other.
+To ensure the integrity of anonymous peer review for submissions to this journal, every effort should be made to prevent the identities of authors and reviewers from being disclosed to each other.
 This involves the authors, editors, and reviewers (who upload documents as part of their review) checking to see if the following steps have been taken about the text and the file properties:

 1. The document's authors have deleted their names from the text.